malahx/QuickMods/QuickBrake/README.md

 Delete the QuickMods/QuickBrake folder in your KSP/GameData folder.

 #### Changelog

+v1.33 - 2017.05.31
+* New: Added support of the stock localisation,
+* New: Deleted support of the LanguagePatches,
+* Compiled against KSP 1.3.0.1804

 v1.32.9 - 2017.03.19
 * Fix: Corrected the Enable Brake on Control Lost setting (thanks verdesmarald),